asadzgit/ATM_Management_System/Readme.md

 ATM Management System I had to create an ATM Management System using N-tier architecture in dotNet.
-The tree layers in the architecture are named as View Layer, Logic Layer and Data Access Layer.
+The three layers in the architecture are named as View Layer, Logic Layer and Data Access Layer.

 ## R E Q U I R E M E N T S
 * There are two types of users, Customers and Administrators.
 Both are presented with their own menus after login.